 Governments are also learning from our achievement in becoming the first carbon neutral government in North America.

-To leverage our experience and to drive further action, B.C. is building new partnerships at home, across the region, and around the world.
+To leverage our experience and to drive further action, B.C. is building and strengthening existing partnerships at home, across the country, and around the world.

-- The new Pan-Canadian Framework on Clean Growth and Climate Change is a cross-country collaboration to grow the economy, reduce greenhouse gas (GHG) emissions and develop resilience to climate change.
+- The Pan-Canadian Framework on Clean Growth and Climate Change is a cross-country cross-country collaboration to develop resilience to climate change, grow the economy, and reduce greenhouse gas (GHG) emissions.
 Building on the efforts of each provincial and territorial government, it addresses common challenges and establishes shared goals.
-Core elements of the framework include carbon pricing and clean technology, all focused on helping Canada meet its 2030 target of reducing greenhouse gas emissions by 30 percent below 2005 levels while growing the economy.
+Core elements of the framework include actions to advance climate change adaptation, as well as carbon pricing and clean technology, all focused on helping Canada meet its 2030 target of reducing GHG emissions by 30 percent below 2005 levels while growing the economy.

-- The Pacific Coast Collaborative (PCC) is a partnership between B.C., Washington, Oregon and California to develop and adopt west coast-focused climate change and energy strategies such as carbon pricing, expanding the use of zero-emission vehicles and low-carbon fuels, increasing the energy efficiency of large buildings, and adaptation.
-Recent joint actions include the inclusion of leading west coast cities in the PCC through the PCC Cities Agreement, the creation of an International Ocean Acidification Alliance, and exploratory work on tackling short-lived climate pollutants.
+- The Pacific Coast Collaborative (PCC) is a partnership between B.C., Washington, Oregon and California to develop and adopt climate change and energy strategies focused on the west coast.
+These include such things as building climate resilience, carbon pricing, expanding the use of zero-emission vehicles and low-carbon fuels, increasing the energy efficiency of large buildings.
+Recent joint actions include the inclusion of leading west coast cities in the PCC through the PCC Cities Agreement, the Declaration on Climate Resilience, the creation of an International Ocean Acidification Alliance, and exploratory work on tackling short-lived climate pollutants.

-- The Pacific Institute for Climate Solutions (PICS) was established through a $90 million B.C. government endowment to four of the province’s climate research-intensive universities.
-This collaboration supports multi-disciplinary innovative approaches to addressing climate change.
+- The Pacific Institute for Climate Solutions (PICS) was established through a $90 million B.C. government endowment to four of the province’s climate research- universities.
+This collaboration supports multi-disciplinary, innovative approaches to addressing climate change.

 - As part of Canada’s delegation for United Nations climate negotiations, B.C. engages in discussions on climate issues and demonstrates policy successes.
 The yearly UN meetings allow countries from around the world to evaluate progress on The United Nations Framework Convention on Climate Change (UNFCCC).